HorseSword/joplin-plugin-notellm/README.md

 # Joplin Plugin: NoteLLM

-This is a plugin for Joplin, designed to be your very own AI-powered note plugin.
+To be your very own AI-powered note plugin for Joplin.
 It's completely open-source and does not collect any logs or personal information.

 ![notellm](./_img/notellm.gif)